 First, we have to understand the concept of icons.
 Icons are graphical symbols that are mimicking real objects in the digital world.
 They are commonly used and have to be very intuitive so they serve the purpose of quick recognition since they squeeze so much information into one tiny clue.

 Let’s take the ‘save’ icon, for example.
 A floppy disc, which has not been psysically around for almost two decades.
-But after so many years of replacing the actual floppy disc with CDs and USBs in the real world, we can still find the floppy disc icon in many software UIs because it’s been used so long that it’s still perceived as the generic prime(vial) concept.
+But after so many years of replacing the actual floppy disc with CDs and USBs or the cloud in the real world, we can still find the floppy disc icon in many software UIs because it’s been used so long that it’s still perceived as the generic prime(vial) concept.

 Consider context of icon distinguishing